 This page attempts to list all significant (and maybe not so significant) events related to transportation within Columbus and the greater metro area.
-This includes rail, roads and other forms of transportation.
+This includes all forms of transportation except rail.

 Lucas Sullivant constructs a wooden bridge at Broad Street across the Scioto River, the first bridge to cross the river.
 Crossings prior to bridge construction were made by ferry.